ojhagkgit/CodeAlpha_Tasks_Python/CodeAlpha_Hangman/README.md

 | `play_hangman()` | Runs a single round of the game |
 | `main()` | Handles the play-again loop |

+---

-## Key Concepts Used
+## 📚 Key Concepts Used

 - `random` module (`random.choice`) for word selection
 - `while` loops, including a `while...else` construct to detect a loss
 - `if` / `elif` / `else` conditionals for game logic and input validation
 - String methods (`.lower()`, `.strip()`, `.isalpha()`, `.join()`)
-- Lists (word list, guessed-letters list, hangman stage list)
+- Lists (`WORDS` list, `guessed_letters` list, `HANGMAN_STAGES` list)

+---

-## Customization
+## 📝 Customization

 - **Add more words:** edit the `WORDS` list.
 - **Change difficulty:** adjust `MAX_INCORRECT_GUESSES`.
 - **Change the drawing:** edit the ASCII art strings in `HANGMAN_STAGES`.

+---

+## 🚀 Future Improvements

+- Load words from an external dictionary file.
+- Add multiple difficulty levels.
+- Categorize words (Animals, Countries, Technology, etc.).
+- Track player score across multiple games.
+- Add hints for difficult words.
+- Display guessed and remaining alphabets.
+- Create a graphical version using Tkinter or Pygame.

+---

+## 🎯 Project Objective

-This project was built as part of the **CodeAlpha** Internship Python Programming task series (see filename prefix `CodeAlpha_`).
+This project was developed as part of the **CodeAlpha Python Programming Internship** to demonstrate a text-based Hangman game using core Python programming concepts and problem-solving techniques.

-Build by - Gaurav Kumar Ojha.
+---

+## 👨‍💻 Author

+**Gaurav Kumar Ojha**